 - List of current medications

 - Sharp objects such as jewelry, chains, keys, or belts

 During your stay, you will receive 24-hour care.
 Care providers will coordinate your treatment plan and determine the length of stay based on your needs.
 This fluctuates because inpatient care is different for different individuals.
 Once you have completed your detox, you will work with care professionals to determine what aftercare is needed.
 This can include partial hospitalization, outpatient programs, or group therapy.
 Your needs may look entirely different from those around you during your stay.
 Preparing for inpatient detox means prepping your mind and body for what will come.
 That is why Avedis Recovery offers a comprehensive intake process that will let you know what tools you need to ensure a positive detox experience.
 The goals of your program will be to reduce symptoms, reduce the risk of harm, and improve your coping skills.

 Get Help From A Residential Detox Program, Today With Avedis Recovery

 Preparing for a residential detox program may seem daunting.
-But, if you are preparing for inpatient detox, Avedis Recovery can help you determine what you need for your residential detox program.
-Our experienced and professional staff understand your needs from detox through your recovery.
+But, if you are preparing for inpatient detox, Avedis Recovery can help you determine your needs for your residential detox program.
+Our experienced and professional staff understands your needs from detox through your recovery.
 Call us at 833.514.0579 to learn more about our residential detox program.
 We’re happy to help you through your detox today.